-I’m always on Pinterest looking for inspiration but I also love design books and I have my favorite blogs that I look at weekly.
-I also love to travel and no matter where we are, Brian and I are always looking at the architecture and the way things were designed and fabricated.
-I love knowing the process of how things are made and trying to figure that out, I think makes me a better designer.
+I’m always on Pinterest looking for inspiration but I also love design books and my favorite blogs that I look at weekly.
+I also love to travel.
+No matter where we are, Brian and I are always looking at the architecture and the way things were designed and fabricated.
+I love knowing the process of how things are made or trying to figure it out, which I think makes me a better designer.

 Favorite places to shop for furniture and decor?

-Antiques are my favorite and especially ones from France.
-The craftsmanship of French furniture made always inspires me.
-I’m always searching for one of a kind items, so I love the antique shows in Roundtop, TX.
+Antiques are my favorite—especially ones from France.
+The craftsmanship of French-made furniture always inspires me.
+I’m always searching for one-of-a-kind items, so I love the antique shows in Roundtop, TX.
 It’s seriously a dream!
-I also love Eneby Home in Nashville for one of a kind items, and of course our own House Seven Design Shop opening in 2020!
+I also love Eneby Home in Nashville for one-of-a-kind items, and of course, our own House Seven Design Shop!

-Fill in the blank: A well-designed home should _______.
+Fill in the blank: A well-designed house should _______.

 Make you feel at home and comfortable.
 It’s the one place that should make you smile as soon as you walk in the door.
-The saying, “There’s no place like home,” didn’t come from stuffy uncomfortable museum like homes.
+The saying, “There’s no place like home,” doesn’t apply to stuffy uncomfortable museum-like homes.

-Describe your home in 5 words or less:
+Describe your home in five words or less: